cfranco92/chat-bot-openai-whatsapp/README.md

 - Unit tests for `GoogleSheetsService`
 - Integration tests for webhook
 - Integration tests for service flow
-- Integration tests for appointment management
+- Integration tests for conversation management

 ## 📦 Project Structure